barais/gofileuploader/README.md

 The main features of the GoFileUploader module are the following:

 - Filter By IP And Date(Open app only for specific lab room and lab schedule)
-- Protection behind CAS
+- Student authentification with CAS
 - LDAP Connexion To get students Info Based on Cas login
 - Custom Html Page
 - Upload File
 - Check File (valid zip, min size, max size)
+- Send message to rabbitMQ server message bus
 - Send Email to Student
-- Provide Immediate Feedback
+- Provide Immediate Feedback to student

 ## GoFileWorker